Nausea and vomiting in palliative care

 Nausea and vomiting near the end of life often have more than one cause, including physical and psychological factors.
 Common causes include:

-Your doctor may ask you some questions to find out the possible causes of your nausea and vomiting.
+Your healthcare provider may ask you some questions to find out the possible causes of your nausea and vomiting.
 They may also do a physical examination to check for signs of illness or disease and carry out tests, such as blood and urine tests, to rule out physical causes.

 Treatment of nausea and vomiting may include a combination of non-medicine and medicine treatment.
 If you have a medical condition or any obvious causes of nausea and vomiting are found, treatment will focus on the condition or cause.